ThizThizzyDizzy/DizzyRPC/README.md

 ![graph_send](https://github.com/user-attachments/assets/e4a68687-ed37-4885-a200-7bb2f8839c39)

 `_RPC_` sections will always be placed on the far-left edge of the graph, and `_RPC_SEND_` sections will always be placed on the far-right edge of the graph.
-Only the specified notes may be connected to in the specified ways.
+Only the specified nodes may be connected to in the specified ways.
 Any other connections will be lost when RPCs are compiled.

 #### Routers